k0tix/kompressori/documentation/testing.md

 ## Unit testing
 I have tests for data structures and algorithms that do not depend on javas data structures

+To run the unit tests just run
+`mvn test`

 ### I/O testing
 Not much testing here but the program writes and reads from the filepath it is given.